Health Insurance Options in Germany 2023

 Pros and cons of private health insurance:

-- Private health insurance which offers more choice is available to persons earning above the income threshold set each year or those who are not eligible for the Government scheme.
-It is available from 40 German private health insurance companies.
+- Private health insurance which offers more choice, is available to persons earning above the income threshold set each year or those who are not eligible for the Government scheme.
+It is available from about 40 German private health insurance companies.
 Many, however, do not accept foreigners until they have been resident here for at least two years.
+The average premium increase from 2022 to 2023 was 3.7%.

 - Pros: Choice of many tariffs, choice of doctors and hospitals (generally world-wide, though with some limitations), payment for alternative/natural remedies, higher reimbursements for dental work, reimbursements for vision products.